Best Podcast Equipment in 2026: Beginner to Pro Setups

 Zoom H6 Recorder & Audio Interface

-• Why it’s a powerhouse: Field recorder + desktop interface with low-noise preamps and SD backup.
+• Why it’s a powerhouse: field recorder + desktop interface with SD backup (huge for “never lose an episode”).

 FetHead inline preamp